malex1106/ai_framework/README.md

 The .outcome file is used as transfer parameter.

-The following shows an illustration of the interface:
+The following image shows an illustration of the interface:
 ![alt text](https://raw.githubusercontent.com/malex1106/rl_framework/main/images/view_interface.png "view.py visualization")